DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

   * name **required** `string`: The name of the tokenizer.
 It must only contain letters, digits, spaces, dashes or underscores, can only start and end with alphanumeric characters, and is limited to 128 characters.

 ### TokenizerName
-* TokenizerName `object`: Defines the names of all tokenizers supported by Azure Search.
+* TokenizerName `string` (values: classic, edgeNGram, keyword_v2, letter, lowercase, microsoft_language_tokenizer, microsoft_language_stemming_tokenizer, nGram, path_hierarchy_v2, pattern, standard_v2, uax_url_email, whitespace): Defines the names of all tokenizers supported by Azure Cognitive Search.
-  * name `string`

 ### TruncateTokenFilter
 * TruncateTokenFilter `object`: Truncates the terms to a specific length.
 This token filter is implemented using Apache Lucene.